LaconicNetwork/loro-testnet/README.md

 * Monitoring software to detect application deployment requests
 * DNS and Deployment Record registration tools

+A reference workflow for publishing apps through a Laconic chain can be found [here](/docs/publishing-webapps.md).

 ## Rules

 The rules for participating in the LORO Testnet can be changed at any time.
 Changes will be committed here and announced in Discord by the testnet coordinators.